On this page

 • Best features: Earning unlimited cash back rewards while strengthening your credit makes this our pick for the best credit card for fair/average credit with flat-rate rewards.
 You’ll earn consistent 1.5% cash back on all purchases, with no need to juggle rotating rewards categories or track spending.
 Plus, with responsible use, you will be considered for a credit limit increase after your first 6 months of on-time payments.

-• Biggest drawbacks: The $39 annual fee (See Rates and Fees) will cut into your cash back earnings, and the card’s APR is very high, making it a risky choice should you need to carry a balance.
+• Biggest drawbacks: The $39 annual fee (See rates and Fees) will cut into your cash back earnings, and the card’s APR is very high, making it a risky choice should you need to carry a balance.

 • Alternatives: For those who would rather skip an annual fee, the Mission Lane Cash Back Visa earns up to 1.5% cash back on all purchases as well.